dkublik/jekyll-now/_posts/2018-08-26-springboot - metrics with micrometer and aws cloudwatch.md

 ![Last generated lucky number]({{ site.baseurl }}/images/2018-08-26-springboot-metrics2/metric-current-lucky.png "Last generated lucky number")

-(keep in mind that not all generated numbers will be send to CloudWatch - as gauge metrics used here is probed peridically - details can again be found in [micrometer docs](https://micrometer.io/docs))
+(keep in mind that not all generated numbers will be sent to CloudWatch - as gauge metric used here is probed peridically - details can again be found in [micrometer docs](https://micrometer.io/docs/concepts#_gauges))

 &nbsp;